 Invoice Factoring for Service Providers

-All companies need capital to operate, and in times when money is scarce, financing options are usually the first choice.
-However, it can be tougher for service providers to be approved for a bank loan than it would be for a business in another industry.
+All companies need access to working capital in order to operate, and in times when money is scarce, financing options are usually the first choice.
+However, it can be tougher forthose in the service industry to qualify to receive a bank loan than it would be for a business in another industry.
 This is mainly because business service companies usually have fewer assets, resources, or pieces of equipment that could be used as collateral.
 The lack of stock and inventory doesn’t help their case either.

-Invoice factoring is a great option for businesses that need a quick injection of cash to facilitate growth initiatives or to fill cash flow gaps.
+An Invoice factoring service is a great option for businesses that need a quick injection of cash to facilitate growth initiatives or to fill cash flow gaps.

 Service Provider Factoring vs. Bank Loans

-Invoice factoring allows service providers the opportunity to obtain the working capital they need without needing to put up physical assets as collateral.
-Instead, factoring companies focus on another asset altogether – your open invoices (accounts receivable).
+Invoice factoring allows companies that need the opportunity to obtain the working capital they need without needing to put up physical assets as collateral.
+Instead, factoring companies focus on another asset altogether – your outstanding invoices (accounts receivable).

 Service Provider Factoring

 Plus, invoice factoring is debt-free, so your company credit score won’t be negatively affected!
 Invoice factoring is not a loan – it is a business transaction where you are essentially “selling” your unpaid invoices to a factoring company.
-So, instead of borrowing money against your physical assets, you are simply getting an advance on money that is already owed to your business.
+So, instead of borrowing money against your physical assets, you are simply getting an advance on money your business would have received later on.

 Top Financial Challenges in the Service Providers